robertknight/tex-linebreak/README.md

 ## Usage

-First, add the _tex-linebreak_ package to your dependencies.
+First, add the _tex-linebreak_ package to your dependencies:

 ```sh
 npm install tex-linebreak
 ```

-Then use the APIs to lay out and render text:
+The library has low-level APIs which implement the core line-breaking and positioning algorithm, as well as higher-level APIs that are convenient to use when laying out text.

+### Low-level APIs

+The low-level APIs `breakLines` and `positionItems` work with generic "box" (typeset material), "glue" (spaces with flexible sizing) and "penalty" items.
+Typically "boxes" are words, "glue" items are spaces and "penalty" items represent hyphenation points or the end of a paragraph.
+However you can use them to lay out arbitrary content.

 ```js
 import { layoutItemsFromString, breakLines, positionItems } from 'tex-linebreak';